Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

 The structure
 -------------

-After storing all of the musical fragments into a *corpus*, concatenating those elements into a musical structure is relatively trivial.
+After storing all of the musical fragments into a corpus, concatenating those elements into a musical structure is relatively trivial.
 We'll use the
-`choice` function from Python's `random` module.  `random.choice` randomly selects one element from an input list.
+:py:func:`~random.choice` function from Python's `random` module.  :py:func:`random.choice` randomly selects one element from an input list.

 ::